Coffee Drinking: Health Benefits and Life Expectancy

-There are some disadvantages to drinking coffee, but most of them can be avoided.
-Coffee stains teeth.
-These stains can be reduced by rinsing the mouth out with water immediately after drinking coffee, however.
+- Coffee stains teeth.
+These stains can be reduced by rinsing the mouth out with water immediately after drinking the beverage, however.
 A dental hygienist can also remove the stains.

 - Unfiltered coffee contains two substances—cafestol and kahweol—which raise the level of LDL cholesterol in our blood.
 This is the type of cholesterol which can cause the buildup of fatty deposits in the lining of the arteries and increase the risk of a heart attack or stroke.
 However, most coffee is filtered, which removes these chemicals.
 Espresso does contain cafestol and kahweol, but it's drunk in smaller quantities than other types of coffee.

 - Coffee has a dual effect on headaches.
 It has been found to make some pain relievers more effective, which can help a headache.
 On the other hand, drinking coffee can give some people a headache.

-It's important to remember that discussions about coffee's potential health benefits are concerned with coffee alone and not with the ingredients that may be mixed with the coffee.
+It's important to remember that discussions about coffee's potential health benefits are concerned with the beverage on its own and not with ingredients that may be added to it.
 These can make a big difference to any beneficial effects of the drink.
 Drinking several cups of coffee a day that contain added fat and sugar isn't healthy.

 If you already drink coffee, it's good to know that it most likely has important health benefits.
-Should you start drinking coffee if you don't already do so, or should you increase your coffee consumption?
-Some scientists are reluctant to recommend this action, but the continuing reports of coffee's health benefits make coffee consumption very tempting.
+Should you start drinking coffee if you don't already do so, or should you increase your consumption of the beverage?
+Scientists are reluctant to recommend this action, especially since there may be major drawbacks for some people.